Luthetus/Luthetus.Ide/README.md

 You may be interested in visiting my [youtube channel](https://www.youtube.com/channel/UCzhWhqYVP40as1MFUesQM9w).
 I make videos about this repository there.

 ## About me (Hunter Freeman)
 - IN PROGRESS: Remove references to myself from documentation and source code.
+I'm not stepping away from the code.
+Instead I just feel it inappropriate to include direct references to myself in the documentation / source code.